Machine Learning Terms and Methods

 In some cases, the goal is to maximize the objective function.
 For example, if the objective function is accuracy, the goal is to maximize accuracy.

-See also loss.
+See also lossarrow-up-right.

 Performance